K–8 Curriculum

 Eighth Grade Curriculum

-- Religion – Openbook Publishers “According to Plan” & Concordia Publishing House “Applying Luther’s Catechism”
+- Religion – Enduring Faith by Concordia Publishing House

 - Math – Saxon (Course 3, Algebra 1, or Geometry)